CanopyTax/use-once/README.md

 function ReactComp(props) {
   useOnce(() => {
-    console.log('This will only be run once for each instance of the component, instead of after every update') })
+    console.log('This will only be run once for each instance of the component, instead of after every update.')

+    return () => {
+      console.log('Returning a function is optional.
+The returned function will be called when the component is unmounted.')
+    }
+  })

   return null